 Khamma Ghani sa friends.
 Traveling in India is not complete without experiencing Rajasthan Tourism.
 It is the most prominent tourist destination in India.
 Rajasthan is world-famous for its cultural traditions of classical music, dance, dress with its specific style of folk culture from the village as a symbol of the state.
-It is also famous for its heritage structures which stands it on the top of the famous tourist places of India.
+It is also famous for its heritage structures which stands it at the top of the famous tourist places of India.

 In Rajasthan, there are many royal palaces, forts, and astonishing structures that recall us our glorious history.
 As the name suggests Raja + sthan, this has been the place of kings.
 Cultural dance and riding camels in the desert are world-famous and tourist comes from all over the world to see & enjoy it.

 Jodhpur, Udaipur, Jaisalmer, Bikaner, Ajmer, Bharatpur, Kota, and many more including Jaipur capital of Rajasthan are famous cities for tourism purposes.

 Forts, ruins of Indus Valley Civilisation, Dilwara Temples, the only hill station of Rajasthan is Mount Abu are few of them.
 Rajasthan is also known for its 03 National Tigers reserves The Ranthambore National Park in Sawai Madhopur, Mukundra Hill Tiger Reserve in Kota, and Sariska Tiger Reserve in Alwar.

 Rajasthan is India’s northwest state and adjacent by five other states – Uttar Pradesh and Haryana to the northeast, Punjab to the north, Madhya Pradesh with the southeast and Gujarat to the southwest.
 Along with these states, it shares a border line with Pakistan in the northwest on another side of a huge & unwelcoming desert called the Thar Desert also known as “Indian Great Desert”.